MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-assess-servers.md

 Migration of workloads to Azure can be a challenging project.
 Preparing well for a migration project helps drive success and reduces the complexity of the project.

 This article shows how the fictional company Tailwind Traders uses Azure Migrate to plan for migration.
-Tailwind performs discovery and assessment of their existing environment, which is targeted for migration to Azure.
+Tailwind does discovery and assessment of their existing environment, which is targeted for migration to Azure.

 When using this example to help plan your own infrastructure migration efforts, keep in mind that the provided sample plan and deployment is specific to Tailwind.
 Review your organization's business needs, structure, and technical requirements when making important infrastructure migration decisions.